varigence/docs/bimlflex/reference-documentation/reference-documentation-settings-index.md

 ---
 # BimlFlex Settings Reference Documentation

-This document outlines the metadata and framework `settings` available in BimlFlex.
+This document outlines the metadata and framework **Settings** available in BimlFlex.

 These settings drive the behavior of the BimlFlex product.